HLingyu/HLingyu.github.io/_publications/BHNY.md

 ---
 title: "Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications"
 collection: publications
-permalink: /publication/BSYZ
+permalink: /publication/BHNY
-excerpt: #'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: '.'
 date: 2022
 venue: 'arXiv Preprint'
 paperurl: 'https://arxiv.org/abs/2201.03181'
-citation: #'Your Name, You.
-(2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
-1(1).'
+citation: '.'
 ---
 [//]: # (This paper is about the number 1.
 The number 2 is left for future work.)